bdunderscore/modular-avatar/docs~/docs/reference/reaction/material-setter.md

-﻿# Material Setter
+# Material Setter

 ![Material Setter](material-setter.png)

-The Material Setter component allows you to change the materials of a renderer on yout avatar, when the Material Setter component's GameObject is enabled.
+The Material Setter component allows you to change the materials of a renderer on your avatar, when the Material Setter component's GameObject is enabled.

 Material Setter is a type of [Reactive Component](./index.md).
 See that page for general rules and behavior of reactive